drovani/rovaninet-gridsome/README.md

 1. Committed and Pushed to GitHub repo.
 1. Added site to Netlify and made some customizations.
 1. Published site and was [surprised that it worked](https://rovaninet.netlify.app/)!

+# Migrating from Jekyll website

+1. Create a new post in Netlify CMS to figure out where it puts the posts.
+1. Find that it creates `./posts/{{ slug }}.md` and noticed that `./src/admin/config.yml` has that same folder... hmm.